 What is This Grip Good For?

-The swiss bar bench press is best used for better activation of the triceps (as the movement requires more tucking of the elbows), keeping your wrists in a safer position, and for those with shoulder injuries, as this grip puts less stress on the shoulders.
+The Swiss bar bench press is best used for better activation of the triceps (as the movement requires more tucking of the elbows), keeping your wrists in a safer position, and for those with shoulder injuries, as this grip puts less stress on the shoulders.

 How to Use This Grip?

-The neutral grip bench press can be used by placing your hands in a neutral position on a swiss bar.
+The neutral grip bench press can be used by placing your hands in a neutral position on a Swiss bar.
 While there are multiple grips to choose from, you should experiment with a few different grip widths and pick the grip that feels most comfortable for your bench press.

 When Should You Use This Grip?